xsdk-project/ATPESC2018HandsOnLessons/_lessons/superlu_mfem/lesson.md

    answer='Between 12 and 13' %}

-Below, we plot behavior of the GMRES method for velocity values in the range [100,1000] at incriments, _dv_, of 25 and also show an animation of the solution GMRES gives as velocity increases
+Below, we plot behavior of the GMRES method for velocity values in the range [100,1000] at increments, _dv_, of 25 and also show an animation of the solution GMRES gives as velocity increases

 |Solutions @_dv_=25 in [100,1000]|Contours of Solution @ _vel=1000_|